w3c/webrtc-charter/merge-guide.md

 * SPECNAME (Editors' draft)
 * SPECNAME-extensions

+Note: webrtc-pc's extensions document is named webrtc-extensions, not webrtc-pc-extensions.

 ## Adding new features

 In order to have a new feature considered for inclusion, write it up as an extension spec